Learning & Teaching

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit

-Selection is normally made on the basis your UCAS application form and interview.
+Selection is normally made on the basis your UCAS application form and where relevant, an interview.

 How to Apply: Applications for this course should be made online to UCAS at www.ucas.com.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.